Respiratory Syncytial Virus (RSV), a Mild Virus Similar to the Common cold, Genetically Engineered to Eradicate Cancer Cells.

 Targeted virus replication in tumor cells generates thousands of new therapeutic copies, resulting in the oncolysis of cancer cells and release of the new therapeutic copies to target the adjacent cancer cells in the tumor mass.
 Therapeutic copies also spread within the body to target and attack distant tumor sites.

-The primary replication of oncolytic viruses directly kill the targeted tumor cells, and the raptured cancer cells activate a cascade of anti-tumor immune response.
+The primary replication of oncolytic viruses directly ruptures the targeted tumor cells, and the ruptured cancer cells activate a cascade of anti-tumor immune response.